illinois-data-curation/is477-sp25-group2/README.md

-Your final project submission will include a report summarizing your project and data curation actions as well as the actual artifacts (e.g., scripts, data, results, visualizations).
-Your project grade will be based on both the report and the digital artifacts submitted as described below.

-In your project repository, create a file named README.md (or use the existing file).
-This will be your project report.
-It should have the following structure:

 # Title: Impact of Cost of Living on Social Metrics Across the World

 # Link to archival record: Link to the archived copy of your project, including persistent identifier.